 Performance Period, and in any event while the performance relating to the Performance Objectives remains substantially uncertain).
 The Participants, each Participant's Target Award Percentage (and, if applicable threshold and/or maximum Award percentages) and the Performance Objectives and/or Other Performance Measures for each Performance Period shall be set forth on a Schedule.
-The Company shall notify each Participant of his or her Target Award Percentage (and, if applicable threshold and/or maximum Award percentages) and the applicable Performance Objectives and/or Other Performance Measures for the Performance Period.
+The Company shall notify each Participant of his or her Target Award Percentage (and, if applicable threshold and/or maximum Award percentage) and the applicable threshold and/or maximum Award Percentage (and, if applicable threshold and/or maximum Award percentages) and the Performance Objectives and/or Other Performance Measures for the Performance Period.

 (b) Generally, a Participant earns an Award for a Performance Period based on the Company's and/or his or her Operating Unit's achievement of the applicable Performance Objectives and/or Other Performance Measures.
 In addition, the Award for any Participant (other than a Covered Officer) may be adjusted based on the Participant's Personal Performance Percentage.
 The Committee may determine that different Performance Objectives and/or Other Performance Measures are applicable to different Participants, groups of Participants, Operating Units or groups of Operating Units with respect to a specific Performance Period.
-The Committee may also establish a minimum threshold of Company or Operating Unit performance Period, and in only portion of an Award to be earned for that Performance Period, provided, that, with respect to Covered Officers for that Performance Period, such threshold is established by the earlier of (1) the date on which one-quarter of the Performance Period has elapsed or (2) the date which is 90 days after the commencement of the Performance Period, and in any event while the performance relating to the Performance Objectives remains substantially uncertain.
-Notwithstanding the foregoing, if in any Performance Period a minimum threshold of Company and/or Operating Unit performance Period, the Company's and/or any Operating Unit's actual performance as measured against that minimum threshold otherwise preclude the earning of Awards for that Performance Period, the Committee may upon consideration of the Performance Period, determine that Awards may be earned by Participants (other than Covered Officers) for that Performance Period.
+The Committee may also establish a minimum threshold of Company or Operating Unit performance which must be achieved in order for any portion of an Award to be earned for that Performance Period; provided, that, with respect to Covered Officers for that Performance Period, such threshold is established by the earlier of (1) the date on which one-quarter of the Performance Period has elapsed or (2) the date which is 90 days after the commencement of the Performance Period, and in any event while the performance relating to the Performance Objectives remains substantially uncertain.
+Notwithstanding the foregoing, if in any Performance Period a minimum threshold of Company and/or Operating Unit performance is established and the Company's and/or any Operating Unit's actual performance as measured against that minimum threshold would otherwise preclude the earning of Awards for that Performance Period, the Committee may upon consideration of the events of the Performance Period, determine that Awards may be earned by Participants (other than Covered Officers) for that Performance Period.